igncp/blueprints/templates/project.md

 - Stacks: Easy to build but bring less value than flows
 - Answers: Completed doubts from `Todo`
 - Reviews of issues / prs
-- Resources: links, documentation, etc
+- Resources: links, documentation, etc. Include vendors docs.
 - Infrastructure / Tooling
 - Source: Includes list with explanation of functions, classes, arguments, etc.
 - Tests: Can be new tests (verified), the structure, or comments about specific tests